odhran-kainos/blog/post/8 - Strategic Scala Style: Practical Type Safety.md

 In this post we've talked about what it means to be "type safe" from a practical point of view, and gone over a number of techniques that help improve the type-safety properties of your Scala code.
-In all these cases, the added safety is statistical: there isn't any theoretical barrier stopping people from reaching around "behind" your code to do bad things, e.g. unwrapping your boxed integer IDs or converting your non-string flags back into strings with by `match`ing on it.
+In all these cases, the added safety is approximate: there isn't any theoretical barrier stopping people from reaching around "behind" your code to do bad things, e.g. unwrapping your boxed integer IDs or converting your non-string flags back into strings with by `match`ing on it.
 We just hope that